Uncertainty quantification in model discovery by distilling interpretable material constitutive models from Gaussian process posteriors: Methodology

-Here, $\delta$ is the Dirac delta function.
-In order to match the distributions, we minimize the Wasserstein-1 distance $\mathcal{W}_{1}(\funcDistGP, \funcDistModelNF)$ between them with respect to the distributional parameters $\nfParams$.
+In order to match the distributions, we minimize the Wasserstein-1 distance $\mathcal{W}_{1}(\funcDistGP, \funcDistModelNF)$ between them with respect to the distributional parameters $\nfParams$ according to the variational problem formulation \cref{eq:bayes_variational_approximation}.
+An advantageous property of the Wasserstein-1 distance is that this metric can be estimated solely from samples of both distributions, which in our case can be easily generated.
+Moreover, in view of \eqref{eq:parameterized_functional_dustribution} and for $\numMaterialParams$ smaller than $\numFuncPoints$, the density $\funcDistModelNF$ will be a low-dimensional sub-manifold of $\numFuncPoints$.
+Hence, the measures associated to $\funcDistModelNF$ and $\funcDistGP$ will be mutually singular.
+The Wasserstein-1 distance is still applicable in this setting, whereas the Kullback-Leibler divergence and other distances are not.
 Since the deterministic map $\parametersToStateMap$ satisfies all aforementioned constraints by construction, all functions $\funcModel \sim \funcDistModelNF$ are physically consistent.
 However, after this step, the model does not necessarily have to be sparse and $\materialParamsDistNF$ is defined as a joint distribution of all parameters that were originally included in the model library.
 The sparsity of $\materialParamsDistNF$ is induced in the next step.

 \item We reduce the joint distribution $\materialParamsDistNF$ to the most relevant material parameters to promote interpretability and generalization.
 Therefore, we perform a sensitivity analysis with respect to the material parameters $\materialParams \sim \materialParamsDistNF$ and remove all non-relevant parameters from the joint distribution $\materialParamsDistNF$.
 As a measure of sensitivity, we consider the total-order Sobol' indices of the material parameters.
 We then remove all material parameters whose total sensitivity indices fall below a predefined threshold.
-Finally, as a result of steps (i)-(iii), we obtain the interpretable, physically consistent and sparse statistical constitutive model